JeremyLikness/AngularHealthApp/ReadMe.md

 08 - The user profile and conversion libraries were both added and implemented so that all tests pass.

-For Angular to use the various components they must be registered with the dependency injection service.
+09 - For Angular to use the various components they must be registered with the dependency injection service.
 A set of specifications validates the registration, but current fail because the components have not yet been registered.

+Now the services have been added.
+Note that two Angular shortcuts are used.
+The factory is used to return a reference to the functions, while the service function is used to pass the function constructor.
+The end result is the same: a named reference to a component, it's just the way the component is provided that differs.
+It is perfectly valid to collapse the definitions into a single file since they are really just proxies to the pure JavaScript definitions.